leonidk/ns-fmb/README.md

 ```

 ## Running the new method
-This repository creates a new Nerfstudio method named "method-template".
+This repository creates a new Nerfstudio method named "fmb".
 To train with it, run the command:
 ```
 ns-train fmb --data [PATH]
 ```